 How Fentanyl Test Strips Save Lives

 One powerful tool for preventing accidental fentanyl overdoses is the distribution of fentanyl test strips.
-These can be used to test any water-soluble substance, such as heroin, cocaine, oxycodone, and other substances.
+These strips work by using antibodies to detect the presence of fentanyl or its analogs in a sample and can be used to test any water-soluble substance, such as heroin, cocaine, oxycodone, and other substances.
 The substance can be placed inside a bottlecap, spoon, or small bag.
 Water is then added, and the test strip is inserted into the solution.
-The strip will then reveal whether the substance contains fentanyl.
+The strip will then reveal whether the substance contains fentanyl by displaying a positive result with a colored line.

 The distribution of fentanyl test strips is aligned with a treatment approach known as “harm reduction.”
 Rather than trying to prevent individuals from using substances at all, harm reduction aims to make substance use less dangerous.
 However, like some other harm reduction techniques, fentanyl test strips have a complicated legal status.